 Between entrepreneurial ventures, Gerard helped lead Swisscom's international

-expansion in India.
+expansion in South Asia.
 In this capacity, he managed telecom

 M&A activities and oversaw startup investments of US$250 million in Indian GSM businesses, which were eventually acquired

-More recently in Seattle, Gerard has worked for Mixpo, a Madrona Ventures Web Advertising company and Verdiem, a Kleiner Perkins Green Tech company.
+Closer to home in Seattle, Gerard has worked for companies such as Mixpo, a Madrona Ventures Web Advertising company and Verdiem, a Kleiner Perkins Green Tech company.

 Gerard has conducted MBA workshops at UW Foster School of Business and served

 local organizations such as World Trade Club, OneWorld Now!, World Affairs